upstream/.github/.github/pull_request_template.md

-* what this PR does
+* what this PR does:
-* why this is needed
+* why this is needed:
-* context for anyone reading this in 6 months or years
+* context for anyone reading this in 6 months or years:
+* [ ] added screenshots/videos for [sprint dev demo](https://www.notion.so/cobotme/How-to-preprare-the-sprint-demo-2134a45ae0e34c4ab85c6ba04a586ec0) if applicable

 Review: